cvedantw/cvedantw/README.md

 - 👋 Hi, I’m Vedant
 - 👀 I’m interested in the field of Data
-- 🌱 I’m currently learning Data Analysis and Visualization using Python,Tableau and Power BI
+- 🌱 I’m currently learning Data Analysis and Visualization using SQL,Python,Tableau and Power BI
 - 💞️ I’m looking for a job as a Business/Data Analyst
 - 📫 How to reach me at cvedantw@gmail.com